CopernicaMarketingSoftware/Documentation/SMTPeter/rest-dkim.md

     ...
 ]
 ```
+As you can see, there are two types of JSON objects in the array.
+The first
+type is a JSON object holding information about the standard keys.
+The
+second type is a JSON object holding user provided keys.
+The properties
+of these objects are different.

-The property "id" holds the unique identifier for the DKIM key, and
+The property "id" holds the unique identifier for user provided DKIM keys.
+The standard DKIM keys do not have an identifier.
-"domain" and "selector" the selector and hostname for the DKIM record.
+The "domain" and "selector" provide the information about the hostname and
-The "hostname" property is available too, and holds the DNS name under
+selector for the DKIM record.
+The "hostname" property is available for user
-which the record must be published.
+provided keys and holds the DNS name under which the record must be
+published.
+Standard keys do not have this property either, since they are
+stored in our DNS records.

 By default, DKIM keys are only used to sign emails that have a matching
 "from" address: the domain name of the from address must be identical to